ollama/ollama/docs/import.md

 ## Importing (GGUF)

-### Step 1: Write a `Modelfile`
+### Step 1: Initialize a `Modelfile`

-Start by creating a `Modelfile`.
+Start by running `ollama init` to create a `Modelfile`.
 This file is the blueprint for your model, specifying weights, parameters, prompt templates and more.

 ```
 FROM ./mistral-7b-v0.1.Q4_0.gguf